04.08.2022 - Digital Marketing

 man presenting to his team in meeting

-8. Plan your slides
+Plan your slides

 Chances are you’ll be using, at the least, presentation slides.
 If so, keep them short and to the point; you want your audience to listen to what you have to say.
 If you overload your slides with too much text, it’ll take the attention off you.

 You may decide you want to use visuals to add extra punch to your presentation; things like videos, illustrations, and other imagery can emphasise certain points.
 Whatever you decide to use, make sure you’re comfortable with using them ahead of time.
-Doing a dry run by yourself or in front of a colleague on your team ensures you aren’t left fumbling around getting things to work when the presentation comes around.
+Doing a dry run by yourself or in front of a colleague on your team ensures you aren’t left fumbling around trying to get things to work when the presentation comes around.